Cyphrme/Ed25519Tool/README.md

 would require additional code to Noble since sss || prefix is not a possible input, assuming seed is not given.

-We  might never do this if there's no use for it among all modern tools.
+We  might never do this if there's no use for it among modern tools.

 # Dist